grzegorzpapaj/graphql-dictionary-api/README.md

 The API exposes GraphQL endpoints for performing CRUD operations on database entries.

 ## Example Mutations and Queries

+When running update queries provide a version which is accessible by running a query beforehand.
+This ensures optimistic concurrency control.

 ### Polish Words
 Adding a polish word: